OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-08.md

 ## Judges 8:30

-He had seventy sons of his own, for he had many wives.
+He had seventy sons, as he had numerous wives.

 ## Judges 8:31

-His concubine, who lived in Shechem, also bore him a son, whom he named Abimelech.
+A son was also born to him by his concubine who resided in Shechem, and he named him Abimelech.

 ## Judges 8:32